marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - `BirthdayViewModel` has access only to the specific function or property it requires, promoting better encapsulation.
 - `BirthdayViewModel` achieves stability since changes to `EmployeeRepository` or `Employee` no longer directly impact it.

-**Note:** alternatively, you can use a nested [Functional Interface](https://kotlinlang.org/docs/fun-interfaces.html) instead of a [high-order function](https://kotlinlang.org/docs/lambdas.html).
-That is useful when you need to distinguished types, such as when using libraries such as [Dagger](https://dagger.dev/) or [Koin](https://insert-koin.io/).

 ## Wrap Up

 In conclusion, relying excessively on them can lead to various pitfalls.
 By minimizing dependencies, we can achieve more robust and maintainable code.
 This architectural approach, known as "Ports & Adapters," allows for interchangeable adapters, enabling different implementations for production and testing scenarios.
 Embracing testable design principles ensures that our tests accurately reflect the desired behaviour of the system, fostering a more reliable and efficient software development process.